Judy Ho, Ph. D., ABPP

 Dr. Judy Ho received her undergraduate degrees in Psychology (B. A.) and Business Administration (B. S.) from University of California, Berkeley, and completed her masters (M. S.) and doctoral degrees (Ph.
 D.) in Clinical Psychology at the University of California San Diego School of Medicine.
 She is a two time recipient of the National Institute of Mental Health Services Research Award (2004 and 2008), and completed a three year National Institute of Mental Health sponsored postdoctoral fellowship in Child Psychiatry at University of California Los Angeles Neuropsychiatric Institute.
 She became a board specialized specialist (ABPP) through the prestigious American Board of Professional Psychology in 2011.

 Dr. Ho is currently a professor at Pepperdine University Graduate School of Education and Psychology, where she teaches Psychopathology, Treatment Methods, and Statistical Analyses to Doctoral and Master students in Psychology.
 She currently serves as Consulting Neuropsychologist at Bridges To Recovery, an inpatient residential treatment center for adults.
 She is a neuropsychological trainer and consultant for the Center for Disease Control (CDC) Legacy Project and Los Angeles Department of Mental Health (LADMH).
-She also consults for Vericare, delivering bilingual mental health services to Mandarin speaking patients.
-In the past, she was a clinical consultant on the Community Partners in Care Project and the REACH NOLA Project, training community clinicians on the use of evidence-based cognitive behavioral therapies.
+In the past, she was a clinical consultant on the Community Partners in Care Project and the REACH NOLA Project, training community clinicians on the use of evidence-based cognitive behavioral therapies, and consulted for Vericare, delivering bilingual mental health services to Mandarin speaking patients.
 Dr Ho also conducts clinical research aimed at improving mental health care for low income families in community settings.
 She has a special interest in the arts and has developed a prevention program for children that utilizes Art and Music as the bases of therapeutic intervention entitled the STAGES Project.

 Dr. Ho contributes clinical research manuscripts to National and International psychological journals, and writes chapter contributions to Mental Health Textbooks and research articles illuminating issues regarding mental health treatment for high need populations.
 She recently first-authored a chapter examining effective interventions for Conduct Disorder, and another chapter reviewing mental health status, treatment, and outcomes for ethnic minority families.
+She edited a book titled "Immigrants: Acculturation, Socioeconomic Challenges, and Cultural Psychology."
 A book that surveys novel treatment methods such as art therapy, music therapy, and virtual reality therapy is currently in development.

 For more information on Dr. Judy Ho's work at Pepperdine, please visit http://gsep.pepperdine.edu/welcome/faculty/default.htm?faculty=judy_ho and www.pepperdine.edu/pr/faculty/new-faculty/2010/judy-ho.htm